Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 Further, the battery chemistry of the XC40 is not the most ‘green’ available, and uses NCM chemistry and not the LPF chemistry that is taking over as the EV battery of choice.
 Going forward, the contribution to emissions from production of batteries will decrease.

-The Volvo study compares the emissions of producing a modern internal combustions vehicle, looking at the impact of a person buying an EV instead.
-This assumes the same total number of cars are sold, and that everyone buying an EV had already decided by buy a car anyway.
+The Volvo study compares the emissions of producing a modern internal combustions vehicle, looking at the impact of a person buying an EV instead of buying an ICEV.
+This study assumes the same total number of vehicles are being sold each year remains at the current of around 80 million vehicles per year.

-On this basis, the contribution to emissions is the increase in ‘build emissions‘ from making an EV instead of an ICE vehicle.
+In this case, the contribution to emissions is the full ‘build emissions‘ from making an EV, and not the increase from building an EV instead of an ICE vehicle.
 In the study, this the 25 tonnes making EV XC40, in place of the 16 tonnes from making an ICE XC40, which is 9 additional tonnes.

-How Increased EV sales normally means less older ICE vehicles and less ‘use phase’ emissions.
+Increased EV sales normally will mean less older ICE vehicles and less ‘use phase’ emissions.

-The person buying the ‘extra car’, will as a result have one more car, or more likely they sell or trade one car they had already, passing on the extra car to someone else.
-But in a world of 1.5 billions cars, the extra car sale means there are now 1.5 billion and 1 cars, which means in the end, either:
+The person buying the ‘extra car‘, will then either have one more car, or more likely, they will sell or trade one car they had already, passing on the extra car to someone else.
+But in a world of 1.5 billion cars, the extra car sale means there are now 1.5 billion and 1 cars, which means in the end, either:

 - Someone owns one more car than they would have otherwise.